fbrzx/go-agent/README.md

 # go-agent

 Agentic RAG scaffold for experimenting with Markdown, PDF, and CSV knowledge bases.
-The project ingests `.md`, `.pdf`, and `.csv` files, chunks and embeds their contents into Postgres (with pgvector), and mirrors the knowledge structure inside Neo4j.
+The project ingests `.md` files, chunks and embeds their contents into Postgres (with pgvector), and mirrors the knowledge structure inside Neo4j.
 Embedding generation is pluggable so you can point the pipeline at local Ollama models or hosted OpenAI APIs.

 ## Quick Start with Docker (Recommended)